Santiagoestremadoyro/FastAPI-Streamlit-Dashboard/README.md

 # Description
 In this project, i created an API to serve data from a penguin dataset that was enriched with data obtained from another API.
 We used webscraping to extract additional information and stored it in a database.
 I designed the API with multiple endpoints that used various parameters to allow for different types of requests.

 Also created a Streamlit dashboard to visualize the data obtained from the API.
 The dashboard allowed for interactive visualizations, and i used different streamlit widgets to allow for user interaction with the visualizations.
+I have also been able to add functionalities to be able to create a user and add it to the database, for later verification so that users are not repeated.
+Also in the same dashboard you can have contact via email for the user.

 Before creating the API and dashboard, i cleaned and formatted the penguin dataset, eliminating penguins with missing values in multiple columns.
 Also used the available data to determine the sex of some of the penguins that had missing values in the sex column.